Car Insurance for 18-Year-Olds

 All other things being equal, a female driver is less risky to insure than her male counterpart.
 The reason for this is buried in human sociology, but the facts are that males, especially young males between 16 and 25, are more likely to engage in potentially risky behavior while driving.
 This could mean speeding, squealing the tires, running a stop sign, or just riding around with the top down and no seatbelts.
 Girls, on the other hand, tend to be more responsible, obeying the rules of the road.

-Reducing Costs through Higher Grades
+Reducing Costs with Better Grades

 One way that car insurance for 18 year olds can be reduced is to keep their grades up.
 Whether attending the local high school or taking classes at the university level, students who maintain a 3.0 grade average or better are eligible for a car insurance discount.
 Furthermore, once you have a degree, it will be worth an insurance discount as well.
 If you are not attending college courses, many occupations provide for insurance discounts as well, including emergency services, the military, and most government careers.